semiralharbi/trip_tally_elixir/README.md

 # Local server configuration:

-- Server runs on post 4000
+- Server runs on port 4000
 - Run `export PHX_HOST=your_ip_adress` on your terminal (default value is `localhost`)
 - Run `mix phx.server` to run the server